Skip to main content

 4. Is the file ignored?

-If the PR only touches files matching your sigilix.yaml ignore.paths, Sigilix posts no review.
+If the PR only touches files matching your sigilix.json pathFilters, Sigilix posts no review (the “no specialists need to fire” short-circuit).
 Check the Recent Deliveries for a webhook_skipped log entry.

 5. Did you hit the rate limit?

-If your tier’s rate limit is exhausted, Sigilix posts a small “rate limit reached” comment instead of a full review.
+If your account’s rate limit is exhausted, Sigilix posts a small “rate limit reached” comment instead of a full review.
 Check your usage at the dashboard or in any recent review’s footer.

 6. Is the diff too large?